Adafruit Trinkey QT2040 - RP2040 USB Key with Stemma QT

 What can you pop into the QT port?
 How about OLEDs!
 Inertial Measurment Units!
 Sensors a-plenty.
 All plug-and-play thanks to the innovative chainable design: SparkFun Qwiic-compatible STEMMA QT connectors for the I2C bus so you don't even need to solder.
 Just plug in a compatible cable and attach it to your MCU of choice, and you’re ready to load up some software and measure some light.

-At the time of launch, there is no Arduino core support for the chip on this board.
-There is great C/C++ support, an official MicroPython port, and a CircuitPython port!
+For use in the Arduino IDE, check out the Philhower core.
+There is also great C/C++ support, an and a CircuitPython port!
 We of course recommend CircuitPython because we think it's the easiest way to get started and it has support with most of our drivers, displays, sensors, and more, supported out of the box so you can follow along with our CircuitPython projects and tutorials.

 While the RP2040 has lots of onboard RAM (264KB), it does not have built-in FLASH memory.
 Instead, that is provided by the external QSPI flash chip.
 On this board there is 8MB, which is shared between the program it's running and any file storage used by MicroPython or CircuitPython.
 When using C/C++ you get the whole flash memory, if using Python you will have about 7 MB remaining for code, files, images, fonts, etc.